jamesrgibb/CS5350/README.md

 Linear Regression: contains methods implmementing stochastic gradient descent, and batch gradient descent.

 Perceptron: This code implements and compares three versions of the perceptron algorithm: standard, voted, and average.
 Then calculates the average test error for each variation.

+SVM: This code implements both linear and Gaussian kernel-based Support Vector Machines (SVMs), includes methods for, support vector identification, as well as the performance evaluation for different hyperparameters.